jswift13/jswift13/README.md

 # 👋 Hi there!
 I'm Jen!

-I transitioned from branding to backend, and I bring both storytelling and structure to how I code.
-Today I’m studying Systems Analysis and Development, building hands-on projects in Java and Python, and learning how code meets data to solve real-world problems.
+I transitioned from marketing to IT, and I bring both storytelling and structure to how I work.
+Presently I’m studying Systems Analysis and Development, building hands-on projects to learn how code meets data to solve problems.

-## 💻 What I'm working on
+## What I'm currently working on

-- 🧾 A personal finance tracker in Java with relational database modeling and backend logic
+- An app to help amateur and small professional sports teams be more efficient and reach better sponsors.
-- 🧠 Hobby projects to test what I learn — like a Python terminal game for pattern recognition
+- Hobby projects to test what I learn
-- 📊 Building my first data pipeline: from scraping women’s football data to basic visualization

-## 🧪 Things I've been learning
+## Things I've been learning

 - Python scripting + automation (my favorite!!)
-- Java 17 + JDBC + Oracle DB
+- Java + JDBC + Oracle DB
-- SQL (CREATE, INSERT, JOIN, etc.)
+- SQL
 - Git & GitHub CLI
-- HTML/CSS/Bootstrap (for simple UI flows)
+- UX/UI Design
 - Concepts: object-oriented logic, encapsulation, REST

-## 🧠 Background that shapes how I code

-Before tech, I worked on creative campaigns, audiovisual production, and research projects.
+Before tech, I worked on creative campaigns, production, and market research projects.
 That gave me:

 - Strategic thinking: I like to understand the “why” behind what I’m building
 - Communication: I explain decisions clearly and collaborate well
 - Curiosity: I don’t mind being a beginner, as long as I keep moving

-## 🔍 What I'm looking for
+## What I'm looking for

-I’m currently seeking my **first internship** in data science in an environment where I can grow fast, contribute early, and keep building smarter tools.
+I’m currently seeking my **junior role** in development, in an environment where I can grow fast and contribute early.

-## 📫 Let's connect
+## Let's connect

-Feel free to open an issue or drop me a message if you want to chat about projects, feedback, or internships.
+Feel free to open an issue or drop me a message if you want to chat about projects, feedback, or more.
 Thanks for stopping by!